Carl Jung

 Carl Gustav Jung (/jʊŋ/ YUUNG; /de-CH/; 26 July 1875 – 6 June 1961) was a Swiss psychiatrist, psychotherapist, and psychologist who founded the school of analytical psychology.
 (Note: Jung's identification as a "psychoanalyst" was temporary (Quote: "Between the years 1907 and 1912, when Jung was a psycho-analyst").
 Following Freud's exclusive definition of the term, Jung stopped referring to his practice as "psycho-analysis".
 He resigned as president of the International Psychoanalytical Association and later was characterized as an "analytical psychologist".)
-A prolific author of over twenty books, illustrator, and correspondent, Jung was a complex and convoluted academic, best known for his concept of archetypes.
-Alongside contemporaries (Note: Earlier in his career, Jung was also friends with both Freud and Adler, developing a strong relationship with the first, and eventually breaking it over psychological divergences with both him and the latter.)
-Sigmund Freud and Alfred Adler, Jung became one of the most influential psychologists of the early 20th century and has fostered not only scholarship, but also popular interest.
+He was a prolific author of over twenty books, illustrator, correspondent, and academic, best known for his concept of archetypes.
+Widely considered one of the most influential psychologists of all time, Jung's work has fostered not only scholarship, but also popular interest.
+His work has been influential in the fields of psychiatry, anthropology, archaeology, literature, philosophy, psychology, and religious studies.

-Jung's work has been influential in the fields of psychiatry, anthropology, archaeology, literature, philosophy, psychology, and religious studies.
-He worked as a research scientist at the Burghölzli psychiatric hospital in Zurich, under Eugen Bleuler.
-Jung established himself as an influential mind, developing a friendship with Freud, founder of psychoanalysis, conducting a lengthy correspondence paramount to their joint vision of human psychology.
-Jung is widely regarded as one of the most influential psychologists in history.

-Freud saw the younger Jung not only as the heir he had been seeking to take forward his "new science" of psychoanalysis but as a means to legitimize his own work: Freud and other contemporary psychoanalysts were Jews facing rising antisemitism in Europe, and Jung was raised as Christian, although he did not strictly adhere to traditional Christian doctrine, he saw religion, including Christianity, as a powerful expression of the human psyche and its search for meaning.
+Jung worked as a research scientist at the Burghölzli psychiatric hospital in Zurich, under Eugen Bleuler.
+He established himself as an influential mind, developing a friendship with Sigmund Freud, the founder of psychoanalysis, and conducting a lengthy correspondence regarding their joint vision of human psychology.
+Freud saw the younger Jung not only as the heir he had been seeking to take forward his "new science" of psychoanalysis, but as a means to legitimise his own work: Freud and other contemporary psychoanalysts were Jews facing rising antisemitism in Europe, while Jung was raised as Christian, although he did not strictly adhere to traditional Christian doctrine, seeing religion, including Christianity, as a powerful expression of the human psyche and its search for meaning.
 Freud secured Jung's appointment as president of Freud's newly founded International Psychoanalytical Association.
 Jung's research and personal vision, however, made it difficult to follow his older colleague's doctrine, and they parted ways.
-This division was painful for Jung and resulted in the establishment of Jung's analytical psychology, as a comprehensive system separate from psychoanalysis.
+This division was painful for Jung and resulted in the establishment of Jung's analytical psychology as a comprehensive system separate from psychoanalysis.